 - 4 large eggs plus 2 large egg yolks, at room temperature

-- 3 cups unbleached, all-purpose flour
+- 3 cups (360 grams) all-purpose flour

-- 1 tsp baking powder
+- 1 teaspoon (4 grams) baking powder

-- ½ tsp baking soda
+- ½ teaspoon (3 grams) baking soda

 - 2 cups butterscotch sauce

-- Add the flour, salt, baking powder and baking soda to a bowl and stir with a wire whisk to combine.
+- Add the flour, salt, baking powder and baking soda to a separate bowl and stir with a wire whisk to combine.

 - Pour batter into prepared bundt pan and bake for 50-55 minutes, until a toothpick inserted into the center comes out clean.
 (If you haven't already made the butterscotch sauce, make it while the cake is baking.)

-- Remove the cake from the oven and let cool in the pan for 5 minutes.
-Turn the cake out onto a plate and use a pastry brush to coat all sides with approximately 1 cup of butterscotch sauce.
+- Use a pastry brush to coat the cake with approximately 1 cup of butterscotch sauce.
 I like to do this in several layers, allowing some of the sauce to soak into the cake before coating it with another layer.
 Some of the sauce will pool around the bottom of the cake.
 Just scoop this up and pour it over slices as you serve.